cosmos/cosmos-sdk/docs/building-modules/messages-and-queries.md

 ### gRPC Queries

-Starting from v0.40, developers can define queries as [Protobuf services](https://developers.google.com/protocol-buffers/docs/proto#services), by creating a `Query` service per module in `query.proto`.
+Starting from v0.40, the prefered way to define queries is by using [Protobuf services](https://developers.google.com/protocol-buffers/docs/proto#services).
+A `Query` service should be created per module in `query.proto`.
 This service lists endpoints starting with `rpc`.

 Here's an example of such a `Query` service definition:
 ```proto